Concepts

 Strategic Relevance

-Autonomous operations describe an operating model transition rather than a fully autonomous endpoint.
+Autonomous Operations describes a range of operating modes rather than a fully autonomous endpoint.

 • governance